 - Where Can I Go?
 Unlike other schools, Marlboro does not have a small list of programs students are eligible to go on.
 Marlboro students can go on any program provided it is accredited and approved by the Committee for World Studies if there are any safey concerns.

 - How Do I Find a Program?
 You can begin with an overview search on a study abroad search engine.
-It's a good idea to follow this up by coming to talk to Chelsea in the Admissions Office.
+It's a good idea to follow this up by coming to talk to Maggie in Gander.
 Each program has its own strengths and weakenesses.
 As someone who has worked in the study abroad field for a number of years, she can advise you further on these.

 Here are a few examples of sites to get you started searching: